Tohoku Medical Megabank Project

-The Tohoku Medical Megabank Project is a national project in Japan.
+The Tohoku Medical Megabank Project is a national project in Japan, which started in 2012.
 The mission of the Tohoku Medical Megabank (TMM) project is to carry out a long-term health survey in the Miyagi and Iwate prefectures, which were affected by the Great East Japan Earthquake, and provide the research infrastructure for the development of personalized medicine by establishing a biobank and conducting cohort studies.
-It started in 2012.

 The TMM project is conducted by Tohoku University's Tohoku Medical Megabank Organization (ToMMo) and Iwate Medical University's Iwate Tohoku Medical Megabank Organization (IMM).

 Projects

 The following cohort studies and research projects are in progress or completed.